Louis Marriott: Journalism

-Marriott authored syndicated articles appearing in some 200 English-language newspapers and magazines throughout the world.
-He was a regular guest writer in several Jamaican newspaper publications.
-He wrote and produced numerous radio and television plays and documentary broadcast programmes and films in both Jamaica and Britain.
-He wrote The University of Brixton radio drama series for BBC English Radio 1970–71.
-He wrote several public education radio series for the CFNI (Caribbean Food and Nutrition Institute) during his freelance years.
+Marriott authored syndicated articles that appeared in around 200 English-language newspapers and magazines worldwide.
+He was a regular contributing writer in several Jamaican newspaper publications.
+He wrote and produced numerous radio and television plays and documentary broadcast programmes and films in both Jamaica and Britain, including The University of Brixton radio drama series for BBC English Radio between 1970–71.
+He also wrote several public education radio series for the Caribbean Food and Nutrition Institute (CFNI) during his freelance years.